 Experiencing psychosis can affect an individual's ability to concentrate, remember things, and keep track of a schedule.
 This makes following directions and other school and work-related activities difficult.
 Friends and family may notice a drop in grades or work performance.

 Emerging adults with psychosis, just like their peers, need routine preventative care, attention to their sexual, reproductive and general physical health and targeted management of any emerging medical disorders.
-Coordinated of care by behavioral health and other medical professionals is important and can ensure that recovery from the effects of psychosis is accompanied by good overall health and functioning.
+Coordinated care by behavioral health and other medical professionals is important and can ensure that recovery from the effects of psychosis is accompanied by good overall health and functioning.

 Unfortunately, many individuals with psychosis do not wish to seek help or know where to go for assistance.
 The time from psychosis onset to the start of effective treatment (or the Duration of Untreated Psychosis, DUP) is often measured in months or even years.
 During this period, individuals with psychosis may have unnecessary interactions with the criminal justice system or involuntary admissions to psychiatric hospitals.